Machine Gun Kelly reveals title for upcoming "pop-punk album"

 Machine Gun Kelly has revealed the title for his upcoming new album, which is due to arrive at some point this year.

-The Ohio rapper – real name Colson Baker – revealed that he’d be releasing a rock album in 2020 last month, going on to preview the project with ‘Why Are You Here’.
+The Ohio rapper – real name Colson Baker – said that he’d be releasing a rock album in 2020 last month, going on to preview the project with ‘Why Are You Here’.

 -